In Memoriam: November 22, 1965 – November 16, 2025

 From our first meeting in 1989, you were full of questions, little questions and big ones.
 You were fiercely critical of business as usual, and determined to see self and world more clearly.
 How many times did we join in learning?
 How often did we admit to our profound ignorance even after making a dent in it?
 I cherish your skepticism and your commitment to becoming less wrong.

 Then there was your preoccupation with doing good.
-My first photo shows Dave after we watered 200 newly planted young oaks in 1990.
 I remember countless occasions, even one at a Dead concert, when we pondered how to be effective agents for common good.
 And you brought it down to the day-to-day.
 I recall too many times to list here when you gave freely your expertise about everything from bike maintenance to arboriculture, your material possessions from clothing and computers to pruning tools and cars, and perhaps most importantly your full attention.
 Only a couple weeks before your life ended, I thought your testimony in support of science-based policy before the California State Water Board among among the most compelling of the hearing.

 I remember, too, your kindnesses to the kids who grew up at Magic, hauling them to open space in a bike trailer, teaching them about ecology, eliciting their laughter by playing the fool.
-My second photo shows Dave in the center of the Magic residents as we welcomed newborn twins in 1999.
+My first photo shows Dave in the center of the Magic residents as we welcomed newborn twins in 1999.
 And I remember our kindnesses to each other when one of us was in a bind or feeling ill or just wanting a helping hand to lighten a load.
 Fixing, building, planting, repairing, we were there for each other.
-My third photo shows Dave cheering me as I repaired plumbing in his Santa Barbara home a few years ago when an injury prevented him from tackling the job.
+My second photo shows Dave cheering me as I repaired plumbing in his Santa Barbara home a few years ago when an injury prevented him from tackling the job.

 Thank you also for uplifting us with your ready humor, your enthusiasm for making music and dancing, and most of all, your reminders that the future is better when we make it so.
 You knew that honest celebration of life and friendship is an essential part of “the work.”